opensupporter/osdi-docs/donations.md

 ## Record Donation Helper
 The Record Donation Helper provides a simple method for adding a new donation and a new person to a system at the same time.

-The Record Donation Helper URL can be determined from the donations collection under the "record_donations_helper" link relation
+The Record Donation Helper URL can be determined from the fundraising page under the "record_donations_helper" link relation.
+The system's default donation record helper should be found on the API Entry Point (AEP)

 The response to a Record Donation Helper is the full representation of the donation, with a link to the person resource created and an optional embedded person resource.